Garnishment Attorney in Springfield

 An exempt asset is an asset that may not be seized or taken by a creditor.
 For example, if the debtor being garnished is the head of a household (supports a spouse or a dependent) then a creditor may not garnish more than 10% of that debtor’s wages.

-One alternative that can end a garnishment entirely is the filing of a bankruptcy.
-The bankruptcy code prohibits a creditor from attempting to collect on a debt in any fashion upon the filing of your case, including garnishments.
+Filing for bankruptcy can end a wage garnishment entirely.
+This is because filing triggers an automatic stay which prohibits a creditor from attempting to collect on a debt in any fashion upon the filing of your case, including garnishments.

-In fact, bankruptcy protections are so strong that they can stop garnishments on debts that may not even be dischargeable in the bankruptcy such as a student loan.
-Anyone suffering from the often-painful experience of a garnishment should discuss their situation with a qualified bankruptcy attorney.
+Bankruptcy protections are so strong that they can stop garnishments on debts that may not even be dischargeable in the bankruptcy such as a student loan.
+Anyone suffering from the often-painful experience of a garnishment should discuss their situation with a qualified attorney.

 The bankruptcy case must be filed to stop the garnishment.
-Just hiring an attorney does not stop the garnishment.
-Licata Bankruptcy Firm PC helps our clients put an immediate stop to garnishments by meeting with you in person to file your bankruptcy case.
+Just hiring a garnishment attorney in Springfield does not stop it.
+Licata Bankruptcy Firm PC helps clients put an immediate stop to garnishments by meeting with you in person to file your bankruptcy case.
+Contact us today to schedule a case evaluation.

 Our in-person filing allows us to have your case ready to file with the Court after our filing appointment to immediately stop a creditor from garnishing you.
 Call us at (417) 213-5006 today.